algolia/instantsearch/CONTRIBUTING.md

 ### Testing a widget

-When testing a widget, you should focus on **user interactions, rendering, and possibly side-effects** (e.g., URL updates when used with routing).

 The general philosophy of testing widgets follows [Testing Library's guiding principles](https://testing-library.com/docs/guiding-principles):

 >The more your tests resemble the way your software is used, the more confidence they can give you.

+#### What to test

+When testing a widget, you should focus on **user interactions, rendering, and possibly side-effects**.

+For example, you should test:
+- The rendering of a widget after passing all possible props.
+- The rendering of a widget or its side-effects (e.g., URL updates when used with routing) after interacting with it.

+Sometimes, you might also want to write performance tests to assess that a widget didn't render more than expected, or didn't unnecessarily call the search client.

+**Some tests might be common between your widget and its connector.** This is fine because they're two different APIs for the user, and the fact that a widget uses a connector under the hood is an implementation detail.

+However, refrain from testing components that aren't publicly available.
+For example, you don't need to test the UI components that the widgets use for rendering, because they're not exposed to the user.
+You'd end up writing twice the same tests for no gain.

+This guideline doesn't apply for internal utility functions used widely across the project, as testing them can help with codebase discovery and narrowing down isolated issues.

 #### How to write a test